 Planning and Building: The City of Woodland Planning and Building Department responds to issues regarding land development, population growth, environmental quality, and building construction.
 A key focus of the department is the maintenance of the city comprehensive plan and implementing regulations in light of changes to state law and local issues.

 Police: The Woodland Police Department helps keep our city's streets safe and free from crime.
 The Police Department provides high quality, professional crime prevention, protection, and law enforcement services to maintain and promote human safety and the security of property for the entire City of Woodland.

-Fire: Effective March 1, 2013, the Woodland Fire Department will be contracting services with Clark County Fire & Rescue to provide emergency services to the city.
+Fire: Effective March 1, 2013, the Woodland Fire Department began contracting services with Clark County Fire & Rescue to provide emergency services to the city.
 The Woodland Fire Station will continue to be located at its current location.